DendrouLab/panpipes/README.md

 # Panpipes - multimodal single cell pipelines

 Created and Maintained by Charlotte Rich-Griffin and Fabiola Curion
-Additional contributors: Devika Agarwal and Tom Thomas
+Additional contributors: Sarah Ouologuem, Devika Agarwal and Tom Thomas

 See our [preprint](https://www.biorxiv.org/content/10.1101/2023.03.11.532085v1):
 Panpipes: a pipeline for multiomic single-cell data analysis